 In all of these cases, the students had to learn how to navigate the tricky social dynamics of living with another person and advocating for their own needs.
 That type of social awareness may not be top of mind for parents as they look at their kid and wonder, “Are you ready for college?”

-What to Consider and How to Prepare
+What to Consider and How to Get Ready for College

 While academic readiness is often the focus of college preparation for high school students, it is just one of many factors parents should consider in assessing whether their students are ready to launch.
 Because while they might be well-equipped to handle the schoolwork, there’s no AP class on how to live with other people or acclimate to a completely new environment.